nadeemorrie/CurrencyConversionManager/README.md

 The default virtual server runs on 192.168.10.10. see Homestead.yaml. you can change this ip to anything you like.

-Add the ip in your hosts file. use any editor of your choice.
+Configure the IP address in your hosts file.
+Use any editor of your choice.
 ```
 $ vi /etc/hosts
 ```